-The passion of tableware anime Mathilde Carron-Astier de Villatte, creator of the company Astier de Villate.
+The passion of tableware anime Mathilde Carron, creator of the company Astier de Villatte.

 Her goal, find the memory of the old shapes but also reinvent the dishes in the crafting tradition. (…)

 Ceramics?
-Mathilde Carron-Astier de Villatte knows well.
+Mathilde Carron knows well.
 For ten years, she designed the collections of the brand Astier de Villatte.
-Today, the graduate of Fine Arts (Paris Beaux Arts) launched her own collection with Africa, a table art collection, made with black earth and primitivist inspiration, a line “Nuage”(clouds) with aerial shades of blue and white, sculptures and bas-reliefs from Poussin studies.
+Today, the graduate of Fine Arts (Paris Beaux Arts) launched her own collection with Africa, a table art collection, made with black terra cotta and primitivist inspiration, a line “Nuage”(clouds) with aerial shades of blue and white, sculptures and bas-reliefs from Poussin studies.
 “I come out of the shadow of the workshop to go to the light.
 Combine art and craft amuses me.
 The world of art and antiques in which I always bathed impregnated me.
 We always reinvents children’s universe”, says this graduate of Fine Arts, formed by the sculptor Jeanclos and raised in a artists family.